Input/Output Variables - VAR_IN_OUT, VAR_IN_OUT CONSTANT

 <keyword> : FUNCTION | FUNCTION_BLOCK | METHOD | PRG

 An input and output variable can be declared in the programming blocks PRG, FUNCTION_BLOCK, METHOD or FUNCTION in the declaration section VAR_IN_OUT.
-A constant of the declared data type can optionally be assigned as the initialization value.
 The VAR_IN_OUT variable can be read and written.

 Use: